ibmresilient/resilient-community-apps/fn_exchange_online/README.md

   NOTE: Not all permissions are needed for each function, as explained in the Exchange Online Integration User Guide.

-  To set up Microsoft Azure permissions see section: [Microsoft Azure App Configuration](#microsoft-azure-app-configuration)
+  To set up Microsoft Azure permissions see section, [Microsoft Azure App Configuration](#microsoft-azure-app-configuration).

 ---